CagriCatik/Vehicle-Network-Standards/webpage/docs/ISO26262/Funktionale-Sicherheit/04_fault-tolerant-system/00_intro.md

 - **Software-Specific Analysis**:
   - Concentrate on logical errors, algorithm reliability, and software robustness.
-  - Example: Failure mode and effects analysis (FMEA) for software modules to identify potential faults and their impacts.
+  - Example: Failure mode and effects analysis  for software modules to identify potential faults and their impacts.

 ### Best Practices